Learning Curves for Decision Making in Supervised Machine Learning: A Survey: Introduction

 \section{Introduction}

-} Learning curves describe a system's performance on a task as a function over some resource to solve that task.
-There can be a certain budget of that resource, limiting the amount of resources that can be spent.
-In the simplest case, the budget can be quantified by the number of \emph{examples} the learner has observed before performing the task or the \emph{number of iterations or time} the learner spends in an environment.
-The performance is a measure that captures how well a task is solved (e.g. error rate or area under the ROC curve).
-Learning curves are an important source of information for making decisions on the following matters in machine learning: \begin{itemize} \item \emph{Data Acquisition}.
-The acquisition of how many more labels is (maybe economically) reasonable?~\cite{weiss08maximizingclassifierutility,last2009improving}
+Learning curves describe a system's performance on a task as a function of some resource to solve that task.
+There can be a pre-defined budget of that resource, limiting the amount of resources that can be spent.
+In other cases, the goal can be to obtain reasonable results while minimising the spent budget of that resource.
+Typical types of budgets are the number of \emph{examples} the learner has observed before performing the task or the number of \emph{iterations} or \emph{time} the learner spends in an environment.
+The performance measure expresses the quality of the obtained model, e.g., error rate or F1 measure.
+Learning curves are an important source of information for making decisions on the following matters in machine learning: